Banaras Uprising of 1781: Role of the Begums of Awadh

 The uprising provided an opportunity for the Begums (royal women) of Awadh to resist growing British influence in their territories.
 The Begams, particularly the elder Begam (Burra Begum) and her associates, supported the rebellion both financially and by recruiting fighters.
 They directed particular hostility toward Colonel Alexander Hannay, whom Hastings had appointed in 1778 as a revenue contractor in Gorakhpur and Bahraich districts.

-The Faizabad Front
+The Faizabad front

 In Faizabad, the former capital of Awadh, the Begams' eunuch administrators Jawahar Ali and Bahar Ali played instrumental roles in coordinating anti-British activities.
 They recruited troops, disrupted supply lines, interrupted postal communications, and organized attacks on isolated British contingents.
 Colonel Hannay found himself besieged in Faizabad, with many of his troops deserting to join the rebels.

-British Response
+British response

-Military Suppression
+Military suppression

 The British mobilized reinforcements from Allahabad, Kanpur (Cawnpore), and Lucknow to quell the uprising.
 Despite widespread rural support for the rebellion, by early October 1781, the superior military technology and organization of the Company forces had largely suppressed the revolt.
 The rebellion was characterized in British records as involving "Gongwallas" (village people), suggesting it had assumed dimensions of an agrarian revolt against Company revenue collection methods.

+Support of few local Rajput Rajas and Zamindars to the British

+During the uprising raised by Maharaja Chait Singh, almost the entire population supported the rebellion, however, a few Rajput chiefs joined hands and allied with the British to intercept the forces of Maharaja Chait Singh coming from Ramnagar & Varanasi.
+In return, the Britishers rewarded these Rajputs by money allowances or by restoration to their ancestral estates for being faithful to the Company.